ksarkies/Remote-Power-Switch/firmware-master-receiver/README.md

 The ATMega48 AVR microcontroller must have 8MHz internal RC oscillator and no other fuse bits set except for the serial programming enable.

-More information has been posted on:
+More information has been posted on [Jiggerjuice](www.jiggerjuice.info/electronics/projects/remotecontrol/remote-control-switch.html).

-www.jiggerjuice.info/electronics/projects/remotecontrol/remote-control-switch.html

 K. Sarkies